applicationsonline/librarian/README.md

 from the default source.
 Instead, the cookbook is to be fetched from the specified Git repository and from the specified Git tag only.

-We do not have to use a `:ref =>`.
-If we do not, then Librarian-Chef will assume we meant the branch `master`.
+When using a Git source, we do not have to use a `:ref =>`.
+If we do not, then Librarian-Chef will assume we meant the `master` branch.
 (In the future, this will be changed to whatever branch is the default branch according to the Git remote, which may not be `master`.)

 If we use a `:ref =>`, we can use anything that Git will recognize as a ref.
 This includes any branch name, tag name, SHA, or SHA unique prefix.
 If we use a